urbancompasspony/balloon/README.md

 # auto-ballooning

-This code serves one purpose:
+This code serves one simple purpose:
 Run an auto-ballooning on QEMU/KVM virtualized systems!
+Tested on Ubuntu Server 22.04 LTS VM's but can be used with other distros.

 Not works with KSM.
+Not works with Windows; nothing that has Microsoft on its name!
+Please, do not insist.

 # How it works?